chengzhe-xu/OmniDrive/deploy/deploy.md

 docker run -it --name omnidrive-deploy --gpus all --shm-size=8g -v <workspace>:<workspace> omnidrive-deploy:v0 /bin/bash
 ```

 To setup TensorRT library, you may refer to [TensorRT github](https://github.com/NVIDIA/TensorRT).
 You should choose the correct wheel according to the python version in your environment.
 In this demo, the python version inside the docker is 3.8.
-So you should install the wheel that has `cp38` in it's name.
+So you should install the wheel that has `cp38` in its name.

 ```bash
 cd <TensorRT_PATH>/python/